 Health and Safety is Important

-If it looks like you are going to be working from home for the next little whilst, even if it’s just for the short-term – there’s no excuse to not be working safely.
+If working from home is part of your new normal working life there’s no excuse to not be working safely.
 Having the proper chair set up at the right kind of desk with the proper height of screen with the correct lighting – all still applies at home as much as it does at the office.
 Check out what you can do to work safely with display screen equipment…

 Set Expectations with your Household

 One of the biggest drawbacks of working from home is the effect it has on your family relationships and your work-life balance.
 Whilst everyone did so well adjusting to ‘pull together’ and ‘get by’ whilst it was a temporary thing, now that it is looking more like the future it’s probably time to get your work-life balance in order.
 Discuss your work schedule with your family so they know when they can laugh and play, even boil the kettle, without disturbing something important.
 Try to keep your work isolated to ‘an office’ in the house and don’t spread it about all over the place, this makes it impossible to get away from work and focus just on being at home with your family.

 Dedicated space to focus:

 Our garden buildings by their design need to be completely detached from the main house.
 Being detached means you are completely removed from the distractions of home, creating a more professional office space and working environment.